 5 Helpful Reminders for People With Scalp Psoriasis

 Psoriasis is a type of skin disease that creates itchy patches that are usually red.
 While the condition itself comes and goes as it pleases, there is no known cure for it.
-However, there are treatments that are aimed at reducing symptoms.
+However, there is a treatment that is aimed at reducing symptoms.

-While psoriasis can occur on different parts of your body such as knees and elbows, one of the most common places it occurs is on the scalp.
-Dealing with scalp psoriasis requires a unique type of treatment.
-That is because the skin on your scalp is different from the rest of your body, not to mention that the hair on your head can get in the way.
+While this skin disease can occur on different parts of your body such as knees and elbows, one of the most common places it occurs is on the scalp.
+Dealing with psoriasis of the scalp requires a unique type of treatment.
+That is because the skin on your head is different from the rest of your body, not to mention that the hair on your head can get in the way.

 With that said, before you grab your cream to soothe the symptoms, here are a few things you need to do: